-The Chapin Beautification Foundation is hosting its third annual Chapin Oyster Roast on Saturday, March 9, on Beaufort Street in downtown Chapin.
-The event features steamed oysters and chicken bog with cash bars for beer and wine and live music on the Beaufort Street stage.
-Make plans now to attend!
+The Chapin Beautification Foundation hosted its third annual Chapin Oyster Roast on Saturday, March 9, on Beaufort Street in downtown Chapin.
+The event featured steamed oysters and chicken bog with cash bars for beer and wine and live music on the Beaufort Street stage.

 Special thanks to our sponsors: